 Reno Bike Project’s Freewheels for Kids outreach program provides free bikes to kids in need during the holiday season.
 Children’s bikes, donated by community members, are repaired and tuned up by RBP volunteers.
 Those bikes are then donated to community organizations who distribute the bikes to families in extreme need, many of whom will currently be living in shelters or in temporary housing.

-Our 2016 bike drive is underway!
-If your family has outgrown or out-of-use bikes, donate them to Reno Bike Project and we’ll recycle them into a new home!
+We’ll start collecting kids bikes for this event again in October 2017.
+If your family has outgrown or out-of-use bikes, you can donate them to Reno Bike Project and we’ll recycle them into a new home!
 Cash donations are also appreciated, as we will be replacing parts on some bikes to they’re not only ready to ride, but totally appealing to their new owners, too.